ibexa/documentation-developer/docs/guide/repository.md

 Persistence cache can best be described as an implementation of `SPI\Persistence` that decorates the main backend implementation *(currently: "Legacy Storage Engine")*.

 As shown in the illustration, this is done in the exact same way as the SignalSlot feature is a custom implementation of API\\Repository decorating the main Repository.
 In the case of Persistence Cache, instead of sending events on calls passed on to the decorated implementation, most of the load calls are cached, and calls that perform changes purge the affected caches.
-This is done using a Cache service which is provided by StashBundle; this Service wraps around the Stash library to provide Symfony logging / debugging functionality, and allows cache handlers *(Memcached, Redis, Filesystem, etc.)* to be configured using Symfony configuration.
+Cache handlers *(Memcached, Redis, Filesystem, etc.)* can configured using Symfony configuration.
 For how to reuse this Cache service in your own custom code, see below.

 ##### Transparent cache